andrewcooke/choochoo/docs/docker.md

         external: true
       postgresql-data:
         external: true
-    > docker-compose --rm up
+    > docker-compose up

-Again, because no data are stored on the container, we can run with `--rm` and discard the container after use.
+Because no data are stored on the container, we can discard the containers after use.

 ## Recipes